miklevin/ohawf/README.md

 - Enable the APIs & Services you want to use.
 - Go to Credentials.
 - Create a new OAuth 2.0 Client IDs of the Desktop App type.
+- Go to OAuth consent screen.
+- Go to +Add users, under test users.
+- Add the users for the test (your gmail, necessary even though already the app owner)
 - Download that credentials file.
 - Rename that file to credentials.json
 - Drop that file into your working directory